mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 I tried Playwright a year ago and [wasn't that impressed](https://whatgotdone.com/michael/2021-08-06), but I was recently reading [a Hacker News thread](https://news.ycombinator.com/item?id=33047136) where everyone seemed to agreem that Playwright had surpassed Cypress.

-I gave Playwright another try, and I reluctantly agreed with Hacker News.
+I gave Playwright another try, and I now must admit I agree with Hacker News.
 I ended up [rewriting PicoShare's end-to-end tests in Playwright](https://github.com/mtlynch/picoshare/pull/340).
 I found Playwright easier to work with than Cypress in almost every dimension.

-I'm working on a longer post about the process of porting from Cypress to Playwright, but the summary is that I'd now recommend Playwright over Cypress.
+I'm working on a longer post about the process of porting from Cypress to Playwright, but the summary is that I'd now recommend Playwright over Cypress for end-to-end testing web apps.

 ## Wrap up